BryanSchuetz/new-pubs/_posts/2019-09-19-finding-meaning-in-the-j2sr-metrics.markdown

 USAID has split the 17 J2SR metrics into two categories representing the twin drivers of development: commitment and capacity (see Figure 1).
 Capacity is defined as the point where countries stand within “the dimensions of political, social, and economic development,” and their ability to address problems within those dimensions.
 Commitment is reflected in the choices a government makes, and how well formal and informal institutions, such as cultures and norms, “[support progress towards self-reliance](https://www.cgdev.org/event/mapping-journey-self-reliance-usaid%E2%80%99s-new-metrics-driven-approach-guide-development-investmenthttp://).”

 The methodology behind each measure varies from metric to metric.
 Naturally, the methodological complexity increases for metrics defined by composite indices.
 The Child Health metric, for example, is calculated by averaging three equally weighted subindicators developed by the United Nations (the Under-5 Mortality Rate, Access to Improved Sanitation, and Access to Improved Water).
-The Liberal Democracy indicator from the Varieties of Democracy Project is calculated by an aggregate formula of the liberal and electoral submetrics.(1)
+The Liberal Democracy indicator from the Varieties of Democracy Project is calculated by an aggregate formula of the liberal and electoral submetrics. [^1]

 In general, the metrics are based on three types of sources: expert surveys, government statistics, and public opinion polls.
 Some bring together subindicators of different types; others utilize subindicators of only one type.
 For example, the Child Health metric is composed of official government statistics reported to various U.N. agencies, the Social Group Equality and Liberal Democracy metrics are based  exclusively on expert surveys, and the Economic Gender Gap metric is made up of subindicators drawn from public opinion polls, expert surveys, and government data.